-Cancelled shows rarely come back to life.
+Canceled shows rarely come back to life.

-I’m so glad to have been proven wrong.
+I’m so glad to be wrong.

 It’s also fitting that this new season deals entirely with finding a new home.
-At the end of the previous season, the giant ring gate opened access to thousands of new habitable worlds.
-For the first time in human history, a new frontier was within reach.
-After centuries of squabbling over declining resources on Earth, humanity could expand once again.
+At the end of the previous season, a giant ring gate opened thousands of new habitable worlds.
+For the second time in human history, a new frontier beckoned.
+Suddenly, centuries of squabbling came to an end.
 Season four picks up months later.
-The forces of Earth are holding the ring gate closed for potential settlers, as Chrisjen Avasarala believes the risks out in the unknown reaches of space are too high and costly for humanity to just brazenly throw itself into the void.
+The forces of Earth hold the ring gate closed for potential settlers, as Chrisjen Avasarala believes the risks out in the unknown is too high and costly for humanity just brazenly to throw itself into the void.

-Colonization is the word of the day, but instead of dealing with an aged trope of natives vs. new settlers, THE EXPANSE asks instead who holds claim to new territory: Those who risk life and limb to get there first, or those with power and the means to utilize the land faster, even at the cost of everyone who came before them?
-Is there a moral obligation in forcing life changing decisions upon people if you know that their future might depend on it?
-The show isn’t too subtle about who it sides with (the main antagonist is called Adolphus), but even with a certain level of heavy handedness the storytelling remains wonderfully nuanced and mature.
+Colonization is the word of the day.
+But instead of dealing with an old trope of natives vs. new settlers, THE EXPANSE asks instead who holds claim to new territory?
+Those who risk life and limb to get there first, or those with power to utilize the land faster, no matter the cost.
+Is there a moral obligation to force life-changing decisions upon people if you know that their future might depend on it?
+The show isn’t too subtle about who it sides with (the main antagonist is called Adolphus).
+Still, even with a certain level of heavy-handedness, the storytelling remains wonderfully nuanced and mature.

 Much of the action has been toned down for this new season as well.
-Season three saw the conclusion to a massive galactic skirmish, where an all out war was inches away between three rival factions.
+Season three saw the conclusion to a massive galactic skirmish, where an all-out war was inches away between three rival factions.
 It’s a bold choice in isolating your main cast on a deserted planet to discuss the ethics of colonization after all that, but somehow THE EXPANSE pulls it off.

 All seasons are currently streaming on Prime Video, which means around forty episodes of some of the best sci-fi out there is readily at hand.
 I can’t recommend them highly enough.